iamraviprakash/fluxin/README.md

 # Flux implementation

-This is simple flux implementation with of tutorial on educative.io
+This is simple flux implementation with the help of a tutorial on educative.io